Back to Blog

 60-75% of total calories

-Energy needed for basic bodily functions at rest, including breathing, circulation, and cellular processes.
+Energy needed for basic bodily functions like breathing, circulation, cell production, and organ function while at rest.

 15-30% of total calories

-Energy expended during planned exercise and sports activities.
+Energy burned through planned exercise and sports activities.
+This varies greatly between individuals.

 8-10% of total calories